SorenLundt/WinGet-Wrapper/README.md

 Change the $id variable to match the package id in the detection script and upload it  ($id = "VideoLAN.VLC")
   *If specific version is required change the $TargetVersion (Ex. $TargetVersion = "1.0.0.0")*
-  *If AutoUpdate is desired define the $AutoUpdate variable*
+  *If AutoUpdate is desired define the $AutoUpdate variable (Actually not needed for "required" deployments) *
   *If AutoUpdate is desired define the $AutoUpdateArgumentList variable*
   *If StopProcess when using AutoUpdate is desired define the $AutoUpdateStopProcess variable"*